 Assistant Professor Choral Conducting, Choral Music Education

 'How would you suggest a Caucasian teacher talk about social justice issues with students of color?' a student from Georgia Southern University asked via ZOOM.
 Dr. Ferdinand responded by quoting from Teaching With Heart, specifically sharing inspiration from the module titled 'Justice, or Just Us?'
 Powerful conversation ensued and our future educators were immediately on fire to get ahold of these teaching tools!
 We are so grateful for Dr. Ferdinand's generous leadership and his extremely well-timed Choral Conductor's Compendium to help guide us through current times and into the future.

 Georgia Southern University

-Jason Max Ferdinand is a Full Professor, Chair of the Music Department, and Director of Choral Activities at Oakwood University, where he conducts the Aeolians of Oakwood University.
+Jason Max Ferdinand serves as the Director of Choral Activities at the University of Maryland, College Park.
+He assumed the role in Fall of 2022.
 He maintains an active schedule as a presenter, adjudicator, and guest conductor for high schools, collegiate, and church choirs throughout North America, Asia, Europe, and the Caribbean.

 Learn more about this new resource in the short video below: